 You can’t create links instantly.
 Growing your personal brand is one of those slow-and-steady-wins-the-race techniques.

 You can build your personal brand by outreach, helping people, speaking at conferences, getting press coverage, connecting with mentors, guest blogging, and other techniques.
 It’s not easy, and it definitely takes some time.

 But the payoff is incredible!
 As my personal brand has grown through toil and hard work, my marketing efforts are now much easier.
 I can essentially generate new business growth simply by force of my personal brand.

 And backlinks?
 They come naturally.
 Like other forms of creating links, this technique takes time.
 It’s hard to track backlink quantities directly to the power of your personal brand.
 However, as your name and brand begin to trend higher, you’ll notice a correlating rise in the number of backlinks to your personal or business website.

-2015 marks a new era in link building.
+2015 marked a new era in link building.
 Even though earning links is far more labor intensive, it is still important.
 You simply cannot have a top-ranking site without generating top-quality links.

 If you follow these five techniques, you’ll be able to increase your site rankings higher than you ever thought possible.